red-ant/angular-ra-newrelic/README.md

 angular-ra-newrelic.js
 ======================

-`ra.newrelic` module is a wrapper around [newrelic-timing](https://github.com/uken/newrelic-timing).
-It waits for the custom [ra.pageload](https://github.com/red-ant/angular-ra-pageload) 'pageload:ready' event before firing the newRelic 'pageRendered' mark.
+The `ra.newrelic` module is a wrapper around [newrelic-timing](https://github.com/uken/newrelic-timing).
+It waits for the custom [ra.pageload](https://github.com/red-ant/angular-ra-pageload) 'pageload:ready' event before firing the newRelic 'pageRendered' mark to give a better representation of page load times.

 ### Installing